json-blueprint/json-blueprint.github.io/_docs/05-comparison-json-schema.md

 </div>
 </div>

-Also note that in case of JSON Schema, the information whether given object property is required or optional is pretty far away from the definition of property itself.
+Also note that in the case of JSON Schema, the information whether given object property is required or optional is pretty far away from the definition of the property itself.

 JSON Blueprint closely mirrors the structure of validated documents.
 Combined with the terse syntax, you can parse most of the information quickly.
 That is if you don't hate regular expressions with a passion, as we borrow a few syntactic constructs from them.